hashintel/hash/packages/hash/blocks/template/README.md

 ## Step two: write and build a component

+**All commands assume you're in your new block's folder.**

 Write a React component starting in `App.tsx`.
+Test it during development with `yarn start`.

 When done, run `yarn build`:
 - Bundles the component, without React, into a single source file
 - Generates a JSON schema from the `AppProps` type representing the data interface with the block
 - Generates a `metadata.json` file which: